MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace05-sample.md

 ---
 # Runspace05 Sample

-This sample shows how to add a snap-in to an [System.Management.Automation.Runspaces.Initialsessionstate](/dotnet/api/System.Management.Automation.Runspaces.InitialSessionState) object so that the cmdlet of the snap-in is available when the runspace is opened.
+This sample shows how to add a snap-in to a [System.Management.Automation.Runspaces.Initialsessionstate](/dotnet/api/System.Management.Automation.Runspaces.InitialSessionState) object so that the cmdlet of the snap-in is available when the runspace is opened.
 The snap-in provides a Get-Proc cmdlet (defined by the [GetProcessSample01 Sample](../cmdlet/getprocesssample01-sample.md)) that is run synchronously by using a [System.Management.Automation.Powershell](/dotnet/api/system.management.automation.powershell) object.

 ## Requirements